kndt84/aws-api-gateway-client/README.md

 # Overview
 A node.js module for AWS API gateway client.
-This module is based on auto-generated JavaScript SDK, however, it can be used as node.js module and generalizes endpoint specific functions.
+This module is based on auto-generated JavaScript SDK, however, it can be used as node.js module and generalizes endpoint specific methods.

 Reference:
 https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-generate-sdk.html

 # Prerequisites
 For the JavaScript SDK to work your APIs need to support CORS.
-The Amazon API Gateway developer guide explains how to [setup CORS for an endpoint]().
+The Amazon API Gateway developer guide explains how to [setup CORS for an endpoint](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html).

 # Install
 ```